King-Size Homer: Reception

 Dave Foster of DVD Times said: "The glee to which [Homer] takes to the challenge and the enthusiasm which Bart brings to the project show these two really do connect when the situation is oh so wrong, and the method in which the writers tackle the not-always-so-obvious downsides to such a disability are both adult and astutely amusing."
 Jennifer Malkowski of DVD Verdict considered the best part of the episode to be during Homer's shopping trip to The Vast Waistband.
-The website concluded its review by giving the episode a grade of A.

-DVD Movie Guide's Colin Jacobson enjoyed the episode and called it "one of the series' more cynical episodes", and said that it "pours on the laughs".
+The website concluded its review by giving the episode a grade of A. DVD Movie Guide's Colin Jacobson enjoyed the episode and called it "one of the series' more cynical episodes", and said that it "pours on the laughs".
 He continued by saying, "It's amusing to see Homer's pursuit of obesity, and it exploits his idiocy well.
 It lacks the expected mushiness about the plight of fat folks, though it does make a point about sensitivity in an understated way."

-The authors of the book I Can't Believe It's a Bigger and Better Updated Unofficial Simpsons Guide, Warren Martyn and Adrian Wood, wrote: "this isn't one of the best episodes.
+The authors of the book I Can't Believe It's a Bigger and Better Updated Unofficial Simpsons Guide, Gary Russell and Gareth Roberts, wrote: "this isn't one of the best episodes.
 Homer's at his most irritating and childish here—you really want Marge to beat him up."
 They added that Homer's antics with the computer, such as the scene in which he tries to find the any key, and Mr. Burns running exercise classes are the highlights of the episode.
 Screen Rant called it the best episode of the seventh season.

 When The Simpsons began streaming on Disney+ in 2019, former Simpsons writer and executive producer Bill Oakley named this one of the best classic Simpsons episodes to watch on the service.
 Later that same year, Consequence ranked it number nine on its list of top 30 Simpsons episodes.

+Erik Adams writes that any review of the episode "threatens to devolve into a laundry list of out-of-context quotes.
+(A few, because I’m not a complete killjoy: 'I wash ma-self with a rag on a stick!'
+'I don’t want to look like a weirdo—I’ll just go with the muumuu.'
+'To start, press any key.’
+Where’s the ‘Any’ key?')
+The episode rushes into a save-the-day finale that’s at odds with what comes before it, but Greaney’s first effort is still a Simpsons classic."